ibm-cloud-docs/watson-knowledge-studio/annotate-documents.md

   - Dictionaries of terms that are to be treated as equivalent terms in your domain content.

 - Creating a corpus of documents that are representative of your domain content.
 - Pre-annotating documents based on the dictionaries that you add to a {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} workspace.
-After you create a machine learning annotator, you can use the annotator to pre-annotate new documents that you add to the corpus.
+After you create a machine learning model, you can use the model to pre-annotate new documents that you add to the corpus.
 Pre-annotation is a process of machine-annotating a document to the extent possible before a machine learning model is available to do so.
 Pre-annotation can reduce human-annotation labor by replacing some human annotation creation with mere verification of the correctness of machine annotation.
 - Dividing documents among human annotators, who then use the {{site.data.keyword.knowledgestudiofull}} Ground Truth Editor tool to manually add annotations to small sets of documents.
 - Comparing the human annotation results and resolving conflicts.
-Adjudication in this phase is needed to ensure accurate and consistently annotated documents are promoted to ground truth, where they can be used to train and test a machine annotator.
+Adjudication in this phase is needed to ensure accurate and consistently annotated documents are promoted to ground truth, where they can be used to train and test a machine learning model.

-### Annotator component development
+### Model development
 {: #wks_lifecycle__wks_lifecycleS3}

-This stage refers to the use of {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} tools to create an annotator component.
+This stage refers to the use of {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} tools to create a model.
 After establishing ground truth, the human annotation results can be used to train an algorithm for automatically adding annotations to large collections of documents, such as collections that include millions of documents.

-### Annotator component evaluation
+### Model evaluation
 {: #wks_lifecycle__wks_lifecycleS4}

-This stage refers to the use of {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} tools to refine the annotator component and improve performance.
-The results generated by the annotator component are evaluated against a test set of ground truth documents. *Accuracy analysis* identifies the causes of annotation errors. *Headroom analysis* helps you assess which errors require focus and where annotator refinements can yield the greatest impact.
+This stage refers to the use of {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} tools to refine the model and improve performance.
+The results generated by the model are evaluated against a test set of ground truth documents. *Accuracy analysis* identifies the causes of annotation errors. *Headroom analysis* helps you assess which errors require focus and where model refinements can yield the greatest impact.
 Adjustments can be made repeatedly to improve performance until a satisfactory level of accuracy is achieved.

-### Annotator component deployment
+### Model deployment
 {: #wks_lifecycle__wks_lifecycleS5}

-This stage refers to exporting components that enable the annotator to run in machine learning runtime environments and making the annotator component accessible to other {{site.data.keyword.watson}} cognitive applications.
-For example, you can deploy the machine learning annotator for use by the {{site.data.keyword.Bluemix}} {{site.data.keyword.alchemyapishort}} or export the annotator for use in {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}} Explorer.
+This stage refers to exporting components that enable the model to run in machine learning runtime environments and making the model accessible to other {{site.data.keyword.watson}} cognitive applications.
+For example, you can deploy the machine learning model for use by the {{site.data.keyword.Bluemix}} {{site.data.keyword.alchemyapishort}} or export the model for use in {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}} Explorer.

 ## Creating an annotation task
 {: #wks_hatask}